muhme/wordpress-maildev/README.md

 # WordPress with Email

 This is a docker stack for testing WordPress including the ability to check mails.
 You can check the mails from wordpress with [MailDev](https://github.com/maildev/maildev), an smtp server with web interface. [msmtp](https://marlam.de/msmtp/) is used as simple SMPT client.

+A small WordPress plugin sets the sender email address (from field) fixed to 'webmaster@docker.local' and fixes the problem of undeliverable address 'wordpress@localhost' inside Docker container.
+Installing it as [must-use WordPress plugin](https://wordpress.org/support/article/must-use-plugins) to have it already actived.

 ![mails](mails.png)